MalakShebeta/Landing-page/README.md

 its a responsive page to use across all devices , smooth scrolling between sections , it has comments to make codes easy to read.
+# instructions:
+you can run the project by open the index.html on any browser and it will work fine .
+# Author's name.
+Malak Mohamed